Old Times

 Old Times premiered in London in 1971, and is considered among Pinter’s greatest works.
 It has been performed all over the world and has been continuously revived.

-In his definitive biography of Pinter, the eminent British drama critic Michael Billington’s eloquent summation of it is, “play that constantly renews itself, partly because of the extraordinary tension between what is said and what is felt, partly because of its mixture of exact social observation and emblematic imagery, and partly because so much depends on the chemistry of the casting.”
+In his definitive biography of Pinter, the eminent British drama critic Michael Billington’s eloquent summation of it is, “a play that constantly renews itself, partly because of the extraordinary tension between what is said and what is felt, partly because of its mixture of exact social observation and emblematic imagery, and partly because so much depends on the chemistry of the casting.”
 Here that chemistry is quite palpable with its compelling performances and clash of accents.

 Katarina Vizina and Philip O’Gorman in a scene from “Old Times” (Photo credit: Gerry Goodstein)